Kyle Lukoff

-Kyle Lukoff is a children's book author, school librarian, and former bookseller.
+Kyle Lukoff (born 1984) is a children's book author, school librarian, and former bookseller.
 He is most known for the Stonewall award-winning When Aidan Became a Brother and for Call Me Max, which gained attention when parents in Texas complained about the book being read in an elementary school classroom and a Utah school district canceled its book program after the book was read to third graders.

 Personal life

 Lukoff is a transgender man, who transitioned in 2004 while an undergraduate at Barnard College, a historically women's college.
 Much of his work centers on transgender children.
 He is Jewish.

 Education

 Lukoff went to Edmonds-Woodway High School then graduated from Barnard College in 2006.
 While at Barnard, he was a member of Columbia University's Philolexian Society.
 He earned his Master's degree in library science from Queens College in 2012.

 Career

 Lukoff was a school librarian at the Corlears School in New York City until he quit his job to write full time in 2020.
 His first book, A Storytelling of Ravens, was published in 2018 by House of Anansi Press and illustrated by Natalie Nelson.
 His second book, When Aidan Became a Brother, illustrated by Kaylani Juanita, is a story about a transgender boy awaiting a new sibling.
 The book was published by Lee & Low, an independent publisher known for works by unpublished authors and illustrators of color.

 Lukoff's Max and Friends series was released in November 2019 with Call Me Max, illustrated by Luciano Luzano.
 In April 2020, he published Explosion at the Poem Factory, which was illustrated by Mark Hoffman.
 In 2021, he published Too Bright to See, which won the Stonewall award and a Newbery Honor, and was a finalist for the National Book Award for Young People's Literature.
 He also wrote Different Kinds of Fruit.
 His 2024 novel A World Worth Saving is a finalist for the National Book Award for Young People's Literature.